 Baking Whole Potatoes

-- Start by taking a piece of foil large enough for your potato.
+- Start by separating a piece of foil large enough for your potato.

 - Pour about a tablespoon of oil in the center.